 Low levels of glutathione are associated with increased oxidative stress and disease because this molecule is responsible for fighting free radicals as well as preserving and recycling antioxidants in the body (2).

 Increased oxidative stress can lead to an increased risk of chronic illness and disease over time such as cardiovascular disease, cancer, diabetes, and rheumatoid arthritis (3).

 Energy is produced inside of the cell, and more specifically in our mitochondria, in the form of ATP.
 Contrary to popular belief, coffee actually isn't needed for energy!
 ATP is the main energy currency of the body and how cells store energy.

 However, if the cells of our mitochondria become damaged, they can become sluggish and produce less energy.

 How can we improve energy production inside of the cell?
 Glutathione!

 Glutathione protects the cell against oxidative stress and damage, which is why having sufficient levels is so important for proper cell function and energy.

 Protects against the effects of aging

-Our body defense systems can become impaired as we age, increasing the susceptibility to illness and the effects of aging, which may be linked to a decline in antioxidant defense systems.
+Our body's defence systems can become impaired as we age, increasing the susceptibility to illness and the effects of aging, which may be linked to a decline in antioxidant defence systems.

 Free radicals promote oxidative stress in the body which creates damage to tissues, and this can accelerate the aging process.